 In a state of such awe and wonder, we forgot (for a second) that we were there to enjoy a fabulous brunch, and believe me, the Schaffer Six couldn’t have been more thrilled for the experience that was to come.
 The food was displayed beautifully throughout the center of the room, with selections ranging from paella, to eggs Benedict, to a chilled seafood bar.
 It was a foodies mecca and my family was in heaven!
 My children particularly loved the customized donut bar where they were able to craft their dream donut.
 After going up for seconds and squeezing in the thirds, the children gave their long lists to Santa.
 Looking back, it was really nice that we were not rushed throughout our experience.
 The service was superior, allowing everyone to enjoy their meal, and our time with old Saint Nick.

-The Hotel Del Coronado expanded their luxurious accommodations with a secluded oceanfront enclave of residential cottages and villas in 2009.
-There are 78 guest rooms that make up 1-3 bedroom suites, each offering the luxuries of your home including fireplaces in each room, a gourmet kitchen, ocean view porches and steps to the surf and sand.
-I was thoroughly impressed with its east coast charm in architectural detail.
+The Hotel Del Coronado expanded its luxurious accommodations with a secluded oceanfront enclave of residential cottages and villas in 2009.
+There are 78 guest rooms that make up one- to three-bedroom suites, each offering the luxuries of your home including fireplaces in each room, a gourmet kitchen, ocean-view porches, and steps to the surf and sand.
+I was thoroughly impressed with its East Coast charm in architectural detail.
 The trim adorned the walls, and the hardwoods were certainly charming.
 I appreciated its classic appeal felt throughout.

 We enjoyed the several pools and the sunsets off of our front porch.
 But one of our favorite aspects of staying at this gated gem was the access to Windsor Cottage.
 Once the Coronado home of socialite Wallis Simpson, the woman for whom Prince Edward gave up the English throne, the oceanfront Windsor Cottage is open exclusively to Beach Village guests and Club at The Del members.

 A complimentary breakfast is served daily and we enjoyed eating a much cozier dinner there too.
 We ordered off of a menu from a restaurant at the main hotel and were able to enjoy our meal in a more private setting.
-With four kids and our youngest only being a one year old, we appreciated having the space to move around more freely.
+With four kids, we appreciated having the space to move around more freely.
 Windsor Cottage was one of our favorite places to also grab coffee and hot chocolates.
 As a family of six, we relished in the comfortable lounge seating and fire pits throughout the patio.

 The Hotel Ghost

 On our tour, Jackson and Dylan begged to see the infamous Ghost room.
 Our lovely tour guide told us this room was the most requested room year after year.
 Story has it that Kate Morgan checked into room 3327 in 1892 and never checked out.
 She waited for a gentleman to arrive and when he never showed up, she took her own life with a gunshot.
 From flickering lights to ghostly apparitions, it looks like the Del has its very own ghost.
-Of course I had no desire to go to her room, but with 100 “mommy pleases,” I unhappily obliged.
+Of course, I had no desire to go to her room, but with 100 shouts of “Mommy please!”
+I unhappily obliged.